jiaweizhao1008/appliedscienceproject/README.md

 * Hotel frequency: shows the top 20 hotel that be chosen in Europe.
 * Hotel location: shows the hotel distribution in different europen courtries, and show the detailed location of hotels in London.
 * Review date: review date is similar to checkout date, by comparing the checkout date in 2015, 2016 and 2017, we can know the rough day that traveler's stay in the hotel.
-* Reviewer's country: shows which country has the most people traveling in Europe?
+* Reviewer's country: shows which country has the most people traveling in Europe.
 * Average rating of hotel: show the average rating of hotels.
 * Hotel levels: divide the hotel level based on the average rating of hotel.
 * Wordcloud: display the positive words and negative words.